ga4gh/data-repository-service-schemas/README.md

 ```

 This will install both a demonstration server and a Python client that will allow you to
 manage Data Objects in a local server.

+## Sample Service

 You can start the demo server using `ga4gh_dos_server`.
 This starts a Data Repository Service at http://localhost:8080.

 ```